SG4YK/Water-reminder-for-wechat/README.md

 ```
 $ python reminder.py
 ```
-To run in the script as a deamon, you can use [screen](https://www.gnu.org/software/screen/)
+To run in the script in the background, you can use [screen](https://www.gnu.org/software/screen/)
 ```
 $ screen -S reminder
 $ python reminder.py